CSCI-442-Mines/project-4-starter/README.rst

 - The time the event occurs.
 The earliest time comes first (time 3 comes before time 12).
 - If two events have the time, then the tie breaker should be the events’ number: as each new event is created, it should be assigned a number representing how many events have been created.
 For example, the first event in the simulation should be given the number 0, the second the number 1, and so on.
 The earliest number should come first (event number 6 comes before event number 7).

-4 Deliverable
+4 The submission
 --------------------
-You are required to submit each deliverable by 23:59 on the due date, however you may take advantage of your slip days to turn the deliverable in late.

-The first deliverable should be submitted through Canvas, while the second deliverable must be submitted using your GitHub repository, created from the GitHub classroom link that will be provided on Canvas.
+You are required to submit the project by 23:59 on the due date, however you may take advantage of your slip days to turn the submission in late.
+The project must be submitted using your GitHub repository, created from the GitHub classroom link that will be provided on Canvas.

-4.1 Deliverable 1 Due:
+4.1 Submission Objective
 ~~~~~~~~~~~~~~~~~~~
-This deliverable is designed to help you understand the simulation framework and does not involve any
-coding.

-[**D.1**] Using the simulation provided in Appendix A and both the FCFS and RR algorithms:
-- Create a trace of events and transitions, by hand (i.e., not programmatically).
-- In addition, calculate all the required statistics and metrics for the simulation, by hand (i.e., not programmatically)—see Section 9 for the simulation output requirements, and Appendix B for an example of what you would need to turn in.

-Submit this item through Canvas

-4.2 Deliverable 2 Due:
+Implement the entire process simulation.
+Using starter code is optional as long as your code passes the items in the checklist and tests given in Section 5.

+4.2 Submission Checklist
 ~~~~~~~~~~~~~~~~~~~
-[**D.2**] Implement the entire process simulation.
-Using starter code is optional as long as your code passes the items in the checklist and tests given in Section 5.

-4.2.1 D2 CHECKLIST
-^^^^^^^^^^^^^^^^^^^
 Please **MAKE SURE** you do all the following, prior to submission:

 1. Your code compiles on Isengard: To compile your code, the grader should be to cd into the root directory of your repository and simply type make using the provided Makefile.